Creating a Job DescriptionAug 11, 2021

-One of the first questions I ask any couple in business I work with, whether they are a sole trader or a business with employees, is ‘Do you understand each other’s roles in the business?’
+One of the first questions I ask any business owner I work with, whether they are a sole trader or a business with employees, is ‘Do you understand the different roles in your business?’

-Each partner in a couple in business should have a clearly defined, written job description.
+Each partner/staff member/role in your business should have a clearly defined, written job description.

 Benefits of a Job Description

-The benefits a job description brings to your business as a couple include:
+The benefits a job description brings to your business include:

 - Removing doubt around who is doing what/what needs to be done.

-- Providing clarity on the day-to-day responsibilities of each person.
+- Providing clarity on the day-to-day responsibilities of each person/role.

-- Giving each partner security around the importance of their role in the business.
+- Giving each partner/staff member/yourself security around the importance of their/this role in the business.

 - Ensuring the business can function efficiently.
 Any gaps can be recognised and a plan created to cover the gaps through upskilling, employing a staff member or outsourcing.

-- Allowing each person to have input into their responsibilities based on their skill/expertise/interest rather than the duties that have to be covered within the business.
+- For partners/staff members, allowing each person to have input into their responsibilities based on their skill/expertise/interest rather than the duties that have to be covered within the business.

 Job Description Template